Home

 Salute to the Great Underground Railroad

 This cartoon has published in "Passages to Freedom: The Underground Railroad in History and Memory" edited by David Blight for Smithsonian Press (see link below).
-The cartoon is also available in our store (click here) as a high quality print or poster, perfect for schools, homes, and libraries.

 Once upon a time, this great country of ours was nearly torn apart over the issue of slavery and the rights of individuals.
 Slavery is still an emotional issue, and many people would rather forget that it ever happened than dredge up the emotional arguments of either side again.